dnogueir-org/international-pricebook-challenge/README.md

 endpoint: http://localhost:9000/products
 ```

-- Adding new price to the product
+- Add new price to the product
 ```
 POST
 endpoint: http://localhost:9000/price